ElieSDK/Japanese_Property_Price_Forecasting/README.md

 # Japanese Property Price Forecasting

-Japanese Property Price analysis with an objective of predicting the japanese second-hand price apartment.
+Japanese Property Price analysis with the objective of predicting the Japanese second-hand apartment price.

 ## How to